ryangees/ryangees.github.io/_pages/services.md

 In this thirty minute consultation session, I will review your resume and look for quick wins which can be implemented immediately.
 I will collate a list of potential improvements and things which can be done which might take a bit longer to acquire (such as skills) which will enhance your resume and make you more employable.

+## Trainings

+** Price on inquiry**

+I can provide trainings on incident response, digital forensics and malware reverse engineering.

 ## Career Consultation

 **Price on inquiry**